cdp1337/coreplus/docs/models.md

 #### source

-Set a method's return value to be used for the options value of this element, (MUST be public static).
+Set a method's return value to be used for the options value of this element.
 This is only useful for select form element types.

+The return of the method MUST be an array and it is passed into the option set as-is.

+##### Examples

-Ex: `'source' => 'MyFooModel::GetBlahOptions'`,
+`'source' => 'MyFooModel::GetBlahOptions'`,

+Set the options as the return value from the 'GetBlahOptions' static method on the 'MyFooModel' class.

+`'source' => 'this::getBlahOptions'`,

+Set the options as the return value from the 'getBlahOptions' instantiated method of the original source instance.

 ## Linked Models